cassidoo/getting-a-gig/README.md

 b.
 Developed and maintained website for engineering club using HTML, CSS, Javascript, and JQuery to promote the club and give members crucial updates about meetings and events.
 In three months, our club gained 23 new members, and the website received 5000 hits.

 It's obvious - b sounds way better.
 Having skills and experience is one thing.
 Selling them is an entirely different art.
-When you're describing a skill - whether it's on a resume or in an interview - let's go back to English class, and as "Who?", "What?", "Where?", "When?", and "Why?"
-For our purposes, "How much" or "To what extent" might be useful.
+When you're describing a skill - whether it's on a resume or in an interview, ask yourself:

+- **What?** - Did you create an iPhone app?
+Complete a project?
+Found a club?
+- **How?** - Which technologies did you use?
+Did you use a specific API?
+- **When?** - This past summer?
+Last year?
+When you were in preschool?
+- **Why?** - To save the world?
+For a hackathon?
+School project?
+- **Impact?** - How is the world different because of your project/internship/club/etc.?
+Quantify it, if you can - numbers of website hits, etc.

 # Your Search
 ## Events